nishs1729/basic_bash_tutorial/tutorials/redirection.md

 5. **Redirect Both Output and Errors**: Use a command that will produce both output and errors (e.g., `ls` with a non-existent directory) and redirect both to a file.

 6. **Using `tee` Command**: Redirect output to a file and display it on the screen at the same time using the `tee` command.

-## Conclusion
-Input and output redirection in bash provides a powerful way to manage data flow between commands and files.
-By mastering these redirection techniques, you can automate tasks, create logs, and process data efficiently.
-Whether you're redirecting output to a file, reading from a file, or using more advanced techniques like here documents, redirection is an essential skill for any bash user.